"Barb & Star" Is Perfectly Cast — Down To The Surreal Cameos

 Put on your culottes and get ready to meet the cast of Barb & Star Go To Vista Del Mar.
-To be fair, you already know most of them since the film, now streaming on VOD, is a real who's who of the funniest people in Hollywood.
+To be fair, you already know most of them since the film, now available on Amazon Prime and other VOD services, is a real who's who of the funniest people in Hollywood.

 There are also musical numbers about seagulls sung by the star of Fifty Shades Of Grey.
 Seriously, all the beachside leaping and thrusting is a sight to behold, which is more than we can say about Barb and Star's hot dog soup.
 Before we give away too much, let's get reacquainted with the film's hilarious stars who have racked up credits in The Office, Gilmore Girls, and, no surprise, Bridesmaids.